 Q: How many batches do I need for “X” sized pan?

-A: I don’t know 🙂 You need to know the diameter of you pan, how high the sides are, how high you need it to bake and thus how full you need to make it, and how many cups of batter those things require.
+A: I don’t know 🙂 You need to know the diameter of your pan, how high the sides are, how high you need it to bake and thus how full you need to make it, and how many cups of batter those things require.
 This recipe makes approximately 9 cups of batter, soooo….
 Find a good cake calculator (like the one on AvalonCakesSchool.com‘s website).

 Q: How long do I bake X sized pan for?

 A: Again, I can’t answer that.
-The baking times listed on any recipe are really just starting points.
+The baking times listed on any recipe are just starting points.
 Too many variables happen in every kitchen that can alter your results.
-You need to know how hot your oven truly bakes (you need to have it calibrated) as well as the items listed in the Q & A above.
+You need to know how hot your oven bakes (you need to have it calibrated) as well as the items listed in the Q & A above.
 My go-to signs are nothing to do with a timer, though… When the cake becomes aromatic outside the oven without opening the door, and when the sides are just beginning to pull away from the pan, I know it’s almost there if not already completely done.
 Start with what I have listed, and tweak up and down intelligently from there.